sagemath/trac_to_gh/Issue 1773.md

 # Issue 1773: piecewise functions and integration / arithmetic do not play well together

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1773

 Original creator: was